kevinaangstadt/MNCaRT/README.md

   (https://github.com/vqd8a/iNFAnt2).

-- **REAPR**: a tool for generating an FPGA<sup>^</sup> kernel and associated reporting architecture for an input automaton.
+- **REAPR**: a tool for generating an FPGA<sup>^</sup> kernel and associated reporting architecture for an input automaton (https://github.com/tex-xie/REAPR).

 - **Automata-to-Routing**: a tool for experimenting with and evaluating spatial-reconfigurable automata processing routing networks